redblade/confservicedss/doc/architecture/Pledger_integration_scenarios.md

-#ConfService and DSS main scenarios
+#ConfService and DSS Pledger integration scenarios

 Note: actions listed with [A] are done automatically